![]() | Select the desired Level or Schedule Type to find available classes for the course. |

 This class explores legal precedents in the criminal justice system.
 Analyses of appellate court decisions are limited to those that are related to the 1st, 2nd, 4th, 5th, 6th, 8th, and 14th amendments.
 Topics include criminal investigations, custody, interrogations, searches and seizures, trial components, and sentencing.
 Prerequisite: CJC 101 and 102 and 250.
 Open only to CJC majors and minors.

-3.000 Credit hours 3.000 Lecture hours Levels: Undergraduate Schedule Types: Lecture, Immersive Learning, Study Abroad, Societal Issue/Global Chal, Undergraduate Research, Online (Asynchronous) All Sections for this Course Criminal Justice & Criminology Department Course Attributes: UCC WISER Writing Req Restrictions: Must be enrolled in one of the following Levels: Undergraduate Graduate Must be enrolled in one of the following Fields of Study (Major, Minor, or Concentration): Criminal Justice Criminology Criminal Justice and Crim (DE) Prerequisites: Undergraduate level CJC 101 Minimum Grade of D- and Undergraduate level CJC 102 Minimum Grade of D- and Undergraduate level CJC 250 Minimum Grade of D- |
+3.000 Credit hours 3.000 Lecture hours Levels: Undergraduate Schedule Types: Lecture, Online (Asynchronous), Immersive Learning, Undergraduate Research, Study Abroad, Societal Issue/Global Chal All Sections for this Course Criminal Justice & Criminology Department Course Attributes: UCC Writing Restrictions: Must be enrolled in one of the following Levels: Undergraduate Graduate Must be enrolled in one of the following Fields of Study (Major, Minor, or Concentration): Criminal Justice & Criminology Criminal Justice and Crim (DE) Prerequisites: Undergraduate level CJC 101 Minimum Grade of D- and Undergraduate level CJC 102 Minimum Grade of D- and Undergraduate level CJC 250 Minimum Grade of D- |

 Return to Previous | New Search |